 The posterior chain is everything.
 Glutes, hamstrings, and core are the primary movers on the bike, and they're the muscles that most cyclists are weakest in.

-Squats.
+Split squats.
 The foundation.
-Back squats or front squats, focusing on depth and control rather than maximum weight.
-3-5 sets of 4-6 reps in the strength phase.
+Bulgarian split squats and rear-foot-elevated variations, focusing on depth, control and balance rather than maximum weight.
+3-5 sets of 6-10 reps with 2-3 reps in reserve in the strength phase.

 Single-leg work.
 Step-ups, Bulgarian split squats, single-leg deadlifts.
 Cycling is fundamentally a single-leg activity — each pedal stroke is driven by one leg.
 Training unilateral strength fixes imbalances and translates directly to pedalling efficiency.

-Deadlifts.
-Romanian deadlifts or trap bar deadlifts.
-These target the posterior chain with a hip-hinge pattern that mimics the cycling pedal stroke through the bottom of the stroke.
+Hip hinges.
+Single-leg deadlifts, kettlebell deadlifts, and hip thrusts.
+These target the posterior chain with a hip-hinge pattern that mimics the cycling pedal stroke through the bottom of the stroke — without the spinal load risk of heavy bilateral barbell work.

 Core stability.
 Not crunches.
 Anti-rotation work: Pallof presses, dead bugs, side planks.
 Your core's job on the bike isn't to flex — it's to stabilise your pelvis so your legs can produce power efficiently.